Howell Venus DIN 3-8

 • Vertical toe release.

-Howell Venus uniquely provides full vertical toe release — with mitigated pre-release and intentionally cross-linked lateral-toe release — to address high anterior-drawer loading unique to females.
-See point 1 about steeper reverse tibial-plateau slope.
+Howell Venus uniquely provides full vertical toe release — with mitigated pre-release and intentionally cross-linked lateral-toe release — to address the adverse effects of high anterior-drawer loading that’s unique to females.
+See point 1 above, regarding steeper reverse tibial-plateau slope.

 • Slightly lower lateral-heel release-settings — that do not pre-release.

-Howell Venus uniquely provides extraordinary anti-pre-release to allow slightly lower lateral-heel release-settings by: (a) functionally-decoupling each of the Howell SkiBindings’ 3 primary modes of release — lateral-toe, forward-heel lateral-heel — from the other two modes of release so that skiing control-loads, such as edging / carving, do not cause pre-release; (b) providing off-center pivots in each mode of release to block pre-release caused by ski-flex; (c) providing industry-leading ‘elasticity’ to further block pre-release during stray-loading caused by choppy or wet snow conditions.
+Howell Venus uniquely provides extraordinary anti-pre-release to allow slightly lower lateral-heel release-settings by: (a) functionally-decoupling each of the Howell SkiBindings’ 3 primary modes of release — lateral-toe, forward-heel, lateral-heel — from the other two modes of release so that skiing control-loads, such as edging / carving, do not cause pre-release; (b) providing off-center pivots in each mode of release to block pre-release caused by ski-flex; (c) providing industry-leading ‘elasticity’ to further block pre-release during stray-loading caused by choppy or wet snow conditions.
+French researchers believe — and we agree — that women are more risk-adverse than men: therefore, women can effectively ski at slightly lower release-settings compared with men, without pre-release.
 See points 2, 3, and 4, above.

 • 2-degree valgus canting — with optionally-included zero-degree and 1-degree canting.

-2-degree valgus canting (thick-side inside) — standard in the Howell Venus model — de-pre-loads the MCL, ACL, lateral meniscus, and lateral tibial-plateau — which pre-loading is otherwise present due to average female hip anatomy.
+2-degree valgus canting (thick-side inside) is standard with the Howell Venus — to de-pre-load the MCL, ACL, lateral meniscus, and lateral tibial-plateau — which valgus pre-loading is otherwise present due to female hip anatomy.
 Some women with narrower hips may prefer no canting or 1-degree canting: these options come standard with Howell Venus bindings, too.
-Long mounting screws are pre-mounted for 2-degree canting.
+Long mounting screws are pre-mounted on the thick-side of the 2-degree cants.
 Shorter mounting screws come standard for optional zero and 1-degree canting.
 See point 5, above.

-Independently of ACL-factors — Howell Venus ski bindings uniquely provide easy, hands-off, step-in / step-out even in deep powder — even with small boot sizes.
+Howell Venus ski bindings uniquely provide easy, hands-off, step-in / step-out — even in lite, deep powder — and even with small boot sizes.

 Details: